BestTimesToVisit.com Logo

 Local Buses

-The most budget-friendly way to get around Kandy and its outskirts, these buses are a true local experience.
-They are frequent and cover most areas, though they can get crowded and aren't always the most comfortable.
+The most common and budget-friendly way to get around Kandy and its surrounding areas.
+Buses are frequent and cover most routes, though they can be crowded and a bit chaotic.

 Cost:LKR 20-100 (approx. $0.10 - $0.50 USD) depending on distance.